-A restraining order may be temporarily or permanently established.
+A restraining order may be temporary or permanent under New Jersey law.
 Sometimes a temporary ex parte restraining order is issued in an emergency if a judge deems it necessary for someone's well-being.
 Counties often have an “on-call” municipal court judge when a restraining order is needed after the court is closed.
 A request for a restraining order may be made regardless of whether there has been an arrest or if criminal charges are pending.

-When a temporary restraining order (TRO) is issued there is typically a hearing conducted within 10 days.
-A permanent or final restraining order may be issued at the hearing once all parties are present and the evidence is presented.
+When a temporary restraining order (TRO) is issued, there is typically a hearing conducted within 10 days.
+The court may issue a permanent or final restraining order at the hearing once all parties are present, and the evidence is presented.
 Final restraining orders do not have a termination date.
-If a party wishes to terminate an order they must file a request and the judge can consider ending it.
+If a party wishes to terminate an order, they must file a request, and the judge can consider ending it.

 Filing a Complaint of Domestic Violence (2C:25-28)

 A filing should be made in the jurisdiction where either party lives or where any alleged actions occurred.
 The petitioner's address may be removed from any paperwork for their protection.
 A person may file on behalf of someone else if the individual is “physically or mentally incapable.”
 Emergency orders may prevent the alleged defendant from returning to a particular location or prohibit them from possessing a deadly weapon.
 If warranted, the judge may order the search and seizure of a weapon.